WTH? How could someone think of tearing this down?

 1914 Sanborn Map, NE corner 16th & Capitol

-A few other dry details…The 1914 Sanborn map shows a different footprint, with 1601, 1605, 1607 and 1609 N. Capitol shops set up within the same approximate space.
+A few other details…The 1914 Sanborn map shows a different footprint, with 1601, 1605, 1607 and 1609 N. Capitol shops set up within the same approximate space.
 Based on the Ball State site, the exact build date is not clear, but is suggested circa 1930.
 In the early 1920’s the city directories have many of these four spaces listed as vacant; perhaps that precipitated the demo and rebuild of the corner as is being considered now.
 In 1925, grocer Mathias Selb is listed at 1601 N. Capitol.
 In 1930, George Pandell’s florist business makes an appearance at this location.
-Let me interrupt this dry relaying of facts with what I find magical about this particular location:

 As of 1936, Mrs. Irene Pandell, florist, is listed at the same location.
-Based on my brief search, it looks like that same floral business was there until the 1980’s.
+Based on a brief search, it looks like that same floral business was there until the 1980’s.
 Crawford’s moved into that space in 1987 and was there until September 30, 2008—not even a full two years ago.
-I remember Crawford’s was always slammed at lunchtime and because I wanted to support a local establishment, I ordered big take out lunch orders there for clients a few times.
-Of course, it didn’t hurt that they had some of the best cake in town.
+Do you recall Crawford’s and how it was always slammed at lunchtime?
+Miss having those cakes nearby, that’s for sure.

 The latest update at this point is: Indiana Landmarks has been in touch with the owner who has consented to wait two weeks before proceeding with the demolition while an alternative to demolition may be determined.
-The building is currently listed for lease, so if someone enterprising hurries and inquires, that would probably be the best-case scenario!
-The building is not for sale, unfortunately, so this would be the time for a quality renter to step up to the plate!
+The building is currently listed for lease.

 Valuing = Supporting